iamdtang/skaterdav85.github.io/_assignments/client-side-templating.md

 ## Submission

 Create a repo on Github called __itp404-assignment2__ and upload your files.
 Send an email to the TA and myself with the Github URL.
+As always, assignments are due the following Tuesday at midnight.